ucsb-ds/pl-dev-team/lab/team01.md

 {% include drop_down_style.html %}

 For due date: see the {{page.title}} entry on Canvas: <{{page.canvas_link}}>

-Note: There are two links to the running app that are not yet updated; the staff is working on those.
-For now they say "COMING SOON"; we'll update those shortly, and announce the update on the Slack.

 ## What this assignment is about: Database CRUD operations